Tracking time: advanced

 Time entry notes appear on your billing reports to provide your clients with even greater transparency when it comes to their invoices.

-3. Discard the time entry
+3. Delete the time entry

 Using the Bin icon or the three-dot menu to the right of the bin icon on todo.vu’s Time modal, users can discard their time entry.

-4. Stop the timer
+4. Stop the timer/Log time and continue

 In this drop-down menu, users can:

-- Stop the timer and log the time
+• Stop the timer and log the time

-- Log the time and continue working, which will automatically stop and restart the timer on the same task, giving a user the opportunity to record more specific time entry notes to their tracked time in increments.
+• Log the time and continue working, which will automatically stop and restart the timer on the same task, giving a user the opportunity to record more specific time entry notes to their tracked time in increments.

-5. Connect the timer to a task
+5. Connect the time entry to a task

 If you did not start the timer directly on a task initially, you can easily connect a running timer to a task at any time.
+You can also link a pre-existing time entry already connected to a task to a different task.

-4. To create a new task, simply enter your new task’s title in the blue task adder bar at the bottom of the Tasks modal.
+Simply enter your new task’s title in the blue task adder bar at the bottom of the Tasks modal.

 Add a client and a project by selecting the square to the left of your new task’s title.
 Select the right arrow on the task adder bar to finish creating your new task.